searchseo hero logo

 Why CTR matters in SEO

-• Search engine testing: Google often experiments with how pages perform in SERPs after updates, and CTR is one of the signals it monitors.
+• Search engine testing: Google continuously experiments with how pages perform in SERPs.
+CTR is one of the signals it monitors when deciding whether a page deserves to stay at a given position.

 How core updates amplify CTR impact